wp-plugins/strong-testimonials/readme.txt

 * **Collect** through a customizable form with anti-spam options.
 * **Manage** in the post editor including Featured Images and Categories.

-> **This is a work in progress.** Strong is my project for learning plugin development.
-It will always be free.
-If you cannot tolerate occasional bugs and frequent updates, then please consider another plugin.
+> **This is a work in progress.** If you cannot tolerate occasional bugs and frequent updates, then please consider another plugin.

-> On the other hand, if you want: -- to participate in this plugin's development by offering ideas and feedback, -- the prompt, personal attention of its developer (who will move mountains to resolve issues), -- popular features that other plugins offer at a price, then welcome aboard!
+> On the other hand, if you want:
+> * to participate in this plugin's development by offering ideas and feedback,
+> * the prompt, personal attention of its developer (who will move mountains to resolve issues),
+> * popular features that other plugins offer at a price,
+> then welcome aboard!
 You have been warned :)

-**Need more?
-Or less?** [Contact me](http://www.wpmission.com/contact) about a custom version.
-I will make minor changes or remove unwanted features for free with lifetime support (fixing bugs, keeping up with WordPress, resolving conflicts, CSS help) but future modifications will have a price tag.
-Your version will not track with the current version and you won't have to worry about updates.
+= Coming soon: Get involved by voting on feature requests. =

-**We are moving towards version 2.0 with flexible display components!**
+**We are moving towards a vastly improved version 2.0 with flexible display components!**

 = What's New in Version 1.8 =

-Improved cycle shortcode options:

-* Show an **excerpt** of a testimonial, or the entire content, or up to a certain length.
-* Add a "Read more" link to the full testimonial or another page.
-* Options to show the title, the featured image, and the client information or not.
+Improved **cycle shortcode** options including: showing an **excerpt** of a testimonial, the entire content, or up to a certain length; a "Read more" link to the full testimonial or another page; and options to show the title, the featured image, and the client information or not.
-* *Note: the category attribute was removed from the cycle shortcode.*

 Post Excerpt and Custom Fields now available in testimonial editor.